Tax Payment Withheld

 - Prizes you win

-You must make estimated payments to the IRS for taxes you expect to owe on this income.
-You might have some taxes withheld on this income.
-If so, you must make estimated payments if the difference between what you expect to owe and the amount withheld equals $1,000 or more.
+You must make estimated payments to the IRS for taxes you expect to owe on these kinds of income.
+If you had some taxes withheld on this income, you might still owe some taxes.
+You must make estimated payments if the difference between what you expect to owe and the amount withheld equals $1,000 or more.

 To learn more, see the Estimated Tax (Form 1040ES) tax tip.

 Banks, mutual funds, and brokerages usually don’t withhold taxes on income they distribute to or reinvest for you.
 However, these institutions might withhold taxes in certain situations.
 This type of withholding is called backup withholding.
 If this occurs, the Form 1099 you receive will report the amount withheld.
-The forms you receive might be:
+There's more than one type of 1099:

 Financial institutions are required to withhold taxes in these situations: